Conditions for eigenvalue configurations of two real symmetric matrices (symmetric polynomial approach): Introduction

 The contribution of this paper serves as one possible way of generalizing Descartes' rule of signs.
 There has been recent work on generalizing Descartes' rule of signs to consider single multivariate polynomials \cite{telek2024geometry}, but we are not aware of any previous attempts to generalize to more than one univariate polynomial.

-The non-triviality of the eigenvalue configuration problem comes from the fact that there exists no symbolic expression for the eigenvalues of a general matrix in terms of the entries.
+The non-triviality of the eigenvalue configuration problem comes from the fact that there exists no closed form expression for the eigenvalues of a general matrix in terms of the entries.
 Additionally, while the eigenvalue configuration of an arbitrary given pair of numeric matrices can readily be computed via numeric methods, it is not possible to use numeric methods to solve the problem parametrically, as we will do here.

 The paper is structured as follows.
-In Section \ref{sec:problem}, we define and state the problem precisely.
-In Section \ref{sec:main}, we state our main theorem (Theorem \ref{thm:main}).
-In Section \ref{sec:proof}, we prove our main theorem.
+In~Section~\ref{sec:EC}, we discuss and define the eigenvalue configuration of two real symmetric matrices.
+In~Section~\ref{sec:problem}, we define and state the problem precisely.
+In~Section~\ref{sec:main}, we state our main theorem (Theorem \ref{thm:main}).
+In~Section~\ref{sec:proof}, we prove the main theorem.
+The proof is divided into two parts.
+First, in Section \ref{sec:generic}, we prove it for special inputs (``generic'' pairs of real symmetric matrices). and then, in Section \ref{sec:arbitrary}, we prove it for all inputs (arbitrary pair of real symmetric matrices).
+In~Section~\ref{sec:algorithms}, we render our main result into an algorithm for those who are interested in implementation.
+In~Section~\ref{sec:conclusion}, we summarize the contributions of this paper and discuss potential future directions.